 If you’re considering the type of investment you should put your retirement money into look no further.
 In this article I’m going to show you three reasons why the Roth IRA is the best fit for this option.

 First off a Roth IRA has the ability to let you pull money or take a distribution tax free after age 59 and a half without enduring a penalty.
 This means whatever you have in your account is not going to be taxed.
-However with a traditional individual retirement account you have to pay taxes on ever dime you pull out of … Read more at 2010 Tax.
+However with a traditional individual retirement account you have to pay taxes on ever dime you pull out of the account no matter what.